graphprotocol/rfcs/rfcs/0004-fulltext-search.md

 ## Terminology

-- `lexeme`: a basic lexical unit of a language, consisting of one word or several words, considered as an abstract unit, and applied to a family of words related by form or meaning.
+- _lexeme_: a basic lexical unit of a language, consisting of one word or several words, considered as an abstract unit, and applied to a family of words related by form or meaning.
-- `morphology (linguistics)`: the study of words, how they are formed, and their relationship to other words in the same language.
+- _morphology (linguistics)_: the study of words, how they are formed, and their relationship to other words in the same language.
-- `fulltext search index`: the result of lexical and morphological analysis (stemming) of a set of text documents.
+- _fulltext search index_: the result of lexical and morphological analysis (stemming) of a set of text documents.
 It provides frequency and location for the language-specific stems found in the text documents being indexed.
+- _ranking algorithm_: "Ranking attempts to measure how relevant documents are to a particular query, so that when there are many matches the most relevant ones can be shown first." [- Postgres Documentation](https://www.postgresql.org/docs/11/textsearch-controls.html#TEXTSEARCH-RANKING-SEARCH-RESULTS)

+  **Algorithms**:
+  - _standard ranking_: ranking based on the number of matching lexemes.
+  - _cover density ranking_: Cover density is similar to the standard fulltext search ranking except that the proximity of matching lexemes to each other is taken into consideration.
+This function requires lexeme positional information to perform its calculation, so it ignores any "stripped" lexemes in the index.

 ## Detailed Design